Everything you need to know to plan your trip to Itacaré, Bahia: where it is, how to get there, what to do, and much more.

 Note: See below what to do in Itacaré with children.

-It’s not every day that you find a single destination where you can enjoy paradisiacal beaches that are pleasing to the eye, to surf and to go for a good walk, to refresh yourself in various waterfalls, to navigate on the river and in the mangroves, to connect with the place through its typical cuisine and fruits, and even to practice extreme and adventure sports.
+It’s not every day that you find a single destination where you can enjoy paradisiacal beaches that are pleasing to the eye.
+Best place to surf and go for a good walk, refresh yourself in various waterfalls, navigate on the river and in the mangroves, to connect with the place through its typical cuisine and fruits, and even to practice extreme and adventure sports.
 Check out our complete guide with 33 tips on attractions and tours in Itacaré.

 Questions or comments about this paradise?
 Leave a comment. ✍️